Lisburn, Northern Ireland Guide

 Day Trips

-1 hour by car Step back in time in the charming village of Hillsborough, dominated by the magnificent Hillsborough Castle, the official residence of the Royal Family in Northern Ireland.
+Approximately 1 hour by car A charming village steeped in history, Hillsborough is home to Hillsborough Castle, the official residence of the Royal Family in Northern Ireland.
 Explore the castle's state rooms and wander through its beautiful gardens.
 The village itself offers quaint shops and cafes.

 Travel Time